ccprog/crosswordsearch/README.md

 The following tasks are available for the development process:

-+ `grunt jasmine` will execute the unit tests in `tests/unit/` (with subtasks for testing different jQuery versions delivered with WordPress, against Angular 1.2.29 for IE8 and Angular 1.5.6 for all other browsers, and for the main app and the shortcode wizzard)
++ `grunt jasmine` will execute the unit tests in `tests/unit/` (with subtasks for testing different jQuery versions delivered with WordPress, and for the main app and the shortcode wizzard)
   Tip: if you uncomment the line `keepRunner: true` in the jasmine task configuration, you get a `tests/_SpecRunner-*.html` file you can run directly in the browser.
 + `grunt jshint:main` will lint the files in `src/js/`, `grunt jshint:spec` those in `tests/unit/`